-Past winners having gone on to work in film production, with major publishers, and have had their scholarship work broadcast to hundreds of thousands of people around the world.
+Past winners have gone on to work in film production, create successful travel blogs, write for major publishers, and have had their scholarship work broadcast to thousands of people around the world.

 Ready to win the opportunity of a lifetime?
 Subscribe for the latest opportunities.

 Before the scholarship I had been making videos by my own and publishing them through my travel website, but after the scholarship my skills had improved, I had much more storytelling resources and also great material to show in my reel.

 Our 2018 Travel Photography Scholarship winner James travels to the medinas and mountains of Morocco to learn from a pro.

 On her first assignment as a travel filmmaker, Marissa's learnt some valuable lessons she's willing to share.

 Claudia Crook shares her trip of a lifetime, from Buenos Aires to Mendoza then onto Patagonia, as winner of our 2018 Travel Writing Scholarship,